Home Decor Storage Room Reveal – with tips and ideas to get organized

 Here I’ve gathered in groups most of my aqua decor, beachy/coastal goodies, rocks and shells plus a few floral bins of small picture frames.
 Keeping things together in groups is going to ensure the room stays neat and tidy.

 This white wood shelf is so strong, I could jump up & down on it!
 It holds a ton and has served us well.
 It’s now in the center of the room.
 It’s not fancy.
 It serves a purpose.
 Some things are about function.
 Cute is great.
 Sometimes, you just need a “does the job” though.
 I am cool with that!
+When I decide to put this white wood shelf in a room I should maybe get some acylic prints to go along with it.
+My friend told me that this acrylic prints buyers guide was really helpful for her.

 (I don’t have a high-quality wide angle lens, but here is a larger shot of the layout)